-Chapter 6: Remote & Distributed
+Chapter 6: Remote and Distributed

 The Remote Reality